todd-hepler-ctl/mantl/examples/README.md

 them.

-Below, we will explore some information that is useful when executing any of the examples, and later, attempt to achieve a conceptual understanding of what is going on.
+Below, we will explore some information that is useful when executing any of the examples, and later, explore some next steps and more advanced usage.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**